 Welcome to my ham radio site.
 The picture at the top of the web page is an antenna’s eye view of the Catalina mountains from my Tucson, Arizona QTH (location for you non-hams).

-Current rig is an Elecraft K3 feeding a fan inverted vee with elements cut for 40, 20, 15 and 10 meters.
+Current rig is an Elecraft K3 feeding a fan inverted vee that works on 80 to 10 meters.

 My QSL card has a photo of the San Xavier Mission near Tucson.
 I am happy to exchange paper QSLs.
 I request confirmation also through Logbook of the World.